kubernetes/website/docs/user-guide/sematext-logging-monitoring.md

 Logging on Kubernetes requires either Elasticsearch running in the cluster or Google Cloud Logging.

-An easier alternative is the integration of hosted Log Management and Performance Monitoring solutions like [Logsene](https:sematext.com/logsene) and [SPM](https://sematext.com/docker) by Sematext.
+An easier alternative is to just use the integration of Sematext [Logsene Log Management](https:sematext.com/logsene) and [SPM Performance Monitoring](https://sematext.com/docker) services.

 ## Agent for Kubernetes Metrics and Logs